christiskatsouris/ivxPredictive/README.md

 In particular, the author declares that has no affiliations with or involvement in any organization or entity with any financial interest (such as honoraria; educational grants; participation in speakers’ bureaus; membership, employment, consultancies, stock ownership, or other equity interest; and expert testimony or patent-licensing arrangements), or non-financial interest (such as personal or professional relationships, affiliations, knowledge or beliefs) in the subject matter or materials discussed in the manuscript and implemented in the R package.

+# Acknowledgments

+The author greatfully acknowledges financial support from Graduate Teaching Assistantships at the School of Economic, Social and Political Sciences of the University of Southampton as well as from the Vice-Chancellor's PhD Scholarship of the University of Southampton, for the duration of the academic years 2018 to 2021.
+Furthermore, the author gratefully acknowledges funding from Research Grants of interdisciplinary Centers of research excellence based at the University of Cyprus (UCY) as well as at the University College London (UCL).